ihodes/notes-archived/posts/next-generation-sequencing-a-gentle-introduction.md

 Next Generation Sequencing isn't a single method, but rather a few different methods that all result in much higher throughput and lower prices for sequencing DNA.
-Prices are now as low as $1,000[^price theory] for a whole genome sequence, putting them well in the range of a clinical test.
+Prices are now as low as $1,000[^price-theory] for a whole genome sequence, putting them well in the range of a clinical test.
 DNA sequencing is increasingly being used for, among other things, cancer screening (oncogenetics), as well as to determine reactions to and efficacy of certain